HF Sinclair Corporation research snapshot

 DINO AI Trading Strategy Framework

 The DINO AI trading strategy below is a rules-based research framework, not personal advice.
-It connects chart levels with refining margins, regional product markets, renewable diesel credits, lubricants demand, dividends, buybacks, balance-sheet risk, and management transition.
+It connects chart levels with refining margins, regional product markets, renewable diesel credits, lubricants demand, dividends, buybacks, balance-sheet risk, and the planned separation.

 Trend-following setup

-Watch for DINO to hold the $74 to $76 breakout area and keep trading above the 50-day average while crack spreads, regional product differentials, and earnings commentary support elevated margins.
+Watch for DINO to hold above the $88 to $90 consolidation area and keep trading above the 50-day average while crack spreads, regional product differentials, and earnings commentary support elevated margins.

-A close below $70 should reduce trend confidence, especially if management signals weaker margins, higher turnaround costs, lower throughput, slower buybacks, or unresolved leadership uncertainty.
+A close below $76 should reduce trend confidence, especially if management signals weaker margins, higher turnaround costs, lower throughput, slower buybacks, or separation execution issues.

 Mean-reversion setup